Paul Desruisseaux

 Paul Desruisseaux (May 1, 1905 – February 2, 1982) was a Canadian lawyer, businessman, and politician.

+Life and career

-Born in Sherbrooke, Quebec, he studied law at the Université de Montréal and was called to the Quebec bar in 1934.
+Desruisseaux was born in Sherbrooke, Quebec, on May 1, 1905.
+He studied law at the Université de Montréal and was called to the Quebec bar in 1934.
 He was the owner of La Tribune, a daily newspaper in Sherbrooke, CHLT radio station, CKTS radio station, and television station CHLT-TV.

 In 1966, he was summoned to the Senate of Canada on the advice of Lester Pearson.
 A Liberal, he represented the senatorial division of Wellington, Quebec.
+That same year, he helped raise $230,000 in funding for a new hospital of Lily Butters.
 He retired on his 75th birthday in 1980.

+He died on February 2, 1982.